Staple Ingredients and Substitutions Guide

 - Joseph’s pitas, lavash bread, or other flatbreads like Cut da Carb or Flatout

 Note: My recipes don’t call for a ton of rice and when they do, frozen cauliflower rice is usually the go-to.
-However, some of my more popular recipes like the cajun sausage pasta bake, taco pasta bake, and southern pasta salad use Banza pasta.
+However, some of my more popular recipes like the cajun sausage pasta bake, taco pasta bake, and chicken fajita pasta bake use Banza pasta.
 Palmini is a newer addition I’ve used for things like low carb pasta carbonara that I’m really loving!

 - crushed and stewed tomatoes